By Craig Neil. This post includes affiliate links.

 The centre features a café, information point, viewing platforms, a shop, and an exhibition about Glencoe.

-Dogs are allowed in the Glencoe Visitor Centre as long as they are kept on a lead.
+Dogs are allowed inside the Glencoe Visitor Centre as long as they are kept on a lead.
 Dogs are not permitted in the café.